Skip Navigation

 • TBI (indexing information for your VCF file)

-Insider Tip: Be sure you’re in a place with strong WiFi or Ethernet connection when you’re ready to download your data – the files end up being a little more than 150GB in total.
-It took our testers about three hours to download a Deep plan’s worth of information at fiber-optic speeds.
+Insider Tip: Be sure you’re in a place with a strong WiFi or Ethernet connection when you’re ready to download your data — the files end up being a little more than 150GB in total.
+It took our testers about three hours to download a Deep test’s worth of information at fiber-optic speeds.

 Customer support